South Salem High School: Boys' Basketball Program

-The men's basketball team has been one of the most successful programs in Oregon.
+The men's basketball team has been one of the most successful programs in Salem, Oregon.
 South Salem has produced 15 plus D1 basketball recruits in program history.
 Some previous Saxon players have chosen to play at Stanford, UCLA, BYU, Oregon, Washington, Hawaii, and other schools.
 South Salem has won state titles in 1996 and 2004.
-Travis Brown has been head coach since 2019.
+Kip Ioane, a former coach at Willamette University, is preparing to enter his first season as the Saxon's head coach.